sasjs/cli.sasjs.io/docs/compile.md

 - `--source` (alias `-s`) - the path/name.ext of the individual source file to compile (as job or service).
 MANDATORY
 - `--target` (alias `-t`) - The target to use for obtaining the source folders of programs and macros.
 If it is not specified, the default target will be used, mentioned in `sasjsconfig.json`.
 The target can exist either in the local project configuration or in the global `.sasjsrc` file.
 OPTIONAL
 - `--output` (alias `-o`) - path where output of the compiled job or service will be saved.
 OPTIONAL.
 If not provided, the output will go to the root of the `sasjsbuild` folder if in a project (`sasjsbuild` would be emptied first), else in the current working directory.

+## Tests compilation

+As part of compilation process test files will be compiled as well.
+Test configuration should be provided in `sasjs/sasjsconfig.json`.
+Test files should be placed in the same folders with services, jobs and macros.
+Compiled test files will result in `sasjsbuild/tests` folder under `services`,`jobs` or `macros` subfolder respectively.
+Tests execution flow will be described in `sasjsbuild/testFlow.json` file.

 ## Base64 encoding